Muzak: New business model

+During the transition to popular music, the Stimulus Progression format continued to be offered through the Environmental channel.
+In an effort to support and embrace their new local community, Muzak began collaborating with Seattle artists, such as Lennie Moore, Donny Marrow, and John Morton to record covers for the newly revamped Environmental channel.
+Instead of creating unique renditions, covers were arranged to sound similar to the original, with vocals being replaced by either a piano, woodwind, or guitar.
+In 1987, Muzak established relations with Donny Marrow of Disk Eyes Productions to produce the majority of the cover library for the Environmental channel, and to serve as their primary A&R consultant.
+By 1995, the Environmental channel had 5000 tracks.

+In 1993, Muzak launched Latin Styles, the company's first channel specifically targeting Spanish-speaking customers.
+Melody Inc, a Muzak franchise based in Miami, expected at least 100 of its 2000 clients in Dade and Broward county to switch to the program.

+In 1998, Foreground Music One (FM-1) was the most popular Muzak program in South Florida, making up 30% of sales, with Environmental being the second most popular in the region at 20%.
+Environmental represented less than 10% of sales nationally.

 By the late 1990s, the Muzak corporation had largely rebranded itself.
 As of 2010, Muzak distributed 3 million commercially available original artist songs.
 It offered almost 100 channels of music via satellite or IP delivery, in addition to completely custom music programs tailored to their customers' needs.

 According to EchoStar, one of Muzak's distribution providers, Muzak's business music service was broadcast on rented bandwidth from EchoStar VII, in geostationary orbit at 119 degrees west longitude.
 Other rented bandwidth included an analog service on Galaxy 3C and a digital service on SES-3.

 On April 12, 2007, Muzak Holdings LLC announced to its employees that it might merge with DMX Music.
 This merger was approved by the Department of Justice Antitrust Division one year later.
 However, by April 2009, the deal appeared to have faltered.

 On January 23, 2009, a spokesperson said Muzak was attempting to restructure its debt, and filing for bankruptcy was one of several options.
 The company had ample cash but had large amounts of debt coming due in the midst of a difficult economic climate.